-Although not as technologically advanced as the gorgeous Astron GPS Stratosphere that the Japanese brand has revealed back in February, the new Seiko Prospex Solar Quartz Chronograph (Ref.
+Although not as technologically advanced as the stunning Astron GPS Stratosphere, the 2014 Seiko Prospex Solar Quartz Chronograph (Ref.
 SSC279) is also about five times less expensive.
-Offered at MSRP of just $450 (and you can find one on eBay at less than USD $350), the watch looks quite cool for a daily beater, and its built-in solar charger makes the gadget a must-have for a person that spends more time outdoors than inside an air-conditioned office.
+Offered at MSRP of just $450 (and you can find one on eBay at less than USD $350), it looks cool for a daily beater, and its built-in solar charger makes the gadget a must-have for a person that spends more time outdoors than inside an air-conditioned office.
 Just don’t forget to swap the brown leather strap for something more practical, like a solid steel bracelet or a hypoallergenic silicon band.

 As usual for Seiko’s aviator-style timekeepers, the watch features a somewhat cluttered layout that -at least, at a first glance- never fails to overwhelm your senses with too much information.
 The main problem here, perhaps, is the Breitling-inspired slide rule bezel that just draws too much attention to itself.
 The extra small typeface on each of two scales certainly doesn’t help to make your life easier.

 The choice of layout could have been justified about twenty years ago when smartphones with their advanced and lightning fast unit converters were a thing of a too distant future.
 However, now, when you have all the information you need literally at your fingertips, and logarithmic bezels on wristwatches serve nothing, but purely a decorative purpose, this contraption looks more like yet another example of poor industrial design.

 Still, giving the Japanese watchmaker its due, I must admit that, if you ever decide to use the slide rule, you will be surprised at how easy it is manipulated thanks to a notched bezel that not only looks great but also gives you a good grip even with gloved hands.